Candida Martinelli's Italophile Site

 This is a link for the new edition of the book that is due out soon.
 You can pre-order it via Amazon.com.

 Robert Tinnell's Feast of the Seven Fishes has taken on a life of its own.
 It began as his family's story of Christmas Eve, preparing seven fish dishes.
-It became a 'graphic novel', or strip, telling such an engaging story, appreciated by so many, that it is slated to be filmed.
+It became a 'graphic novel', or strip, telling such an engaging story, appreciated by so many.

 You can purchase the story, together with the fish recipes, courtesy of Robert's wife, Shannon (15 recipes, not all fish recipes), a Foreword by Steve Geppi, and a section by Robert Tinnell discussing his inspirations (92 pages in all).
 Besides getting recipes for your own Italian Christmas Eve, you have a fun book for the family to read while digesting.
 And you'll have a head start on everyone when the movie finally comes out (perhaps for next Christmas).
 And be sure to watch the lovely promotional video at the book's website.